 2. The Design Files

 Melbourne set dresser and stylist Lucy Feagins started this blog in early 2008, and it quickly evolved to the daily design ideas site it is today.
-The Design Files has been featured
+The Design Files has

 I don’t know about you, but I love home makeover shows.
 I mean, how awesome would that be?
 Some pro designer with a sparkly personality comes in and fixes everything you’ve ever thought was wrong with your kitchen/backyard/home.
 Quite a score, right?
 Or is it?

 After that makeover crew is gone, you’ll still have to foot the bill for property tax.
 Don’t think they won’t know.
 The people on those shows have to file permits, which is the most common way the tax assessor’s office knows renovations have been done.
 And some of those renovations, like the kitchen, say, can really cost you come tax time because of how much they can increase your home’s value.